arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

 include_in_index: false
 ---
 Let's write the parser for an XML node.
-This is a task dressed up as a walk in the park, but in fact a park hiding an insidious maze inside.
+This is a task dressed up as a walk in the park, but in fact in a park hiding an insidious maze inside.
 Let's see why.

 ## Opening and closing tags
 To keep things simple, we assume that a node is any text surrounded by an opening tag &mdash; such as `<pun>` &mdash; and its corresponding closing tag &mdash; in this case `</pun>`.
-The parser should work whatever the tag is, so any of the following strings should be successfully parsed:
+The parser should work with arbitrary tag names, so any of the following strings should be successfully parsed:

 * `<pun>I started out with nothing, and I still have most of it</pun>`